zeha/zeha.at-site/_posts/2021-04-10-bullseye-upgrade-notes.markdown

 `iptables -nL` is very empty.
 At least `ferm` still uses `iptables-legacy`, so you have to use `iptables-legacy -nL` to look at the active rules.

-Speaking of ferm: the author [has stated](https://github.com/MaxKellermann/ferm/issues/35) that one would better directly use `nftables` instead of making ferm use nft.
+Speaking of ferm: the author [has stated](https://github.com/MaxKellermann/ferm/issues/35) one should consider switching to `nftables`.
 I have to investigate this.

 ### Third party repositories